 10 Questions with ...
 Mike Karolyi

 Radio was my way into the music business.
-I didn't really strive to be on-air.
-I was interested in exposing music and the artists that wrote them.
-That and Connecticut School of Broadcasting seemed to be a much quicker way to get through school and on to the job!
+I didn't really strive to be on air.
+I was interested in exposing new music and the artists who wrote the songs.
+Connecticut School of Broadcasting gave me a fast and direct path to my career.

 2) If you were just starting out in radio, knowing now what you didn't then, would you still do it?

 I wouldn't limit myself to just radio if I were starting out today.
 I would also explore video production and audio engineering.
 The more skills you have today the better.